dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 }
 ```

-In this case the parameter `Because` should be used to add more information
+In this case, the parameter `Because` should be used to add more information
 to why the value must be correct.
 An example would be:

 ```powershell